Lollobar17/Network_Security_Lab/05_gap_analysis/gap_analysis.md

 **Severity:** High
 **MITRE Expected:** T1110 — Brute Force

+> [!CAUTION]
+> Hydra generated 3509 attempts in 3 minutes with no CRITICAL alert.
+> In a real environment this attack rate would compromise accounts
+> within minutes if weak passwords are in use.

 **Description:**
 The SIEM has no rule that triggers based on the volume of failed login attempts.
-Hydra generated over 3500 attempts in 3 minutes — a clear brute force pattern — but no dedicated high-volume alert was generated.
+Each event is evaluated independently without aggregation.

 **Root Cause:**
 The current ruleset lacks time-window based correlation rules.
-Each event is evaluated independently without aggregation over time.

 **Recommendation:**
 Add a correlation rule: if more than 10 failed SSH login attempts occur